stride3d/stride-docs/en/manual/particles/tutorials/custom-particles.md

     }
 ```

 Our initializer simply defines an angle for the cone and strength for the velocity.
 Any scaling and rotation of the cone come from the location inheritance and offset, which are common for all initializers and updaters and are ready to use.
-For more information, see the @'SiliconStudio.Xenko.Particles.Initializers.ParticleInitializer'.
+For more information, see the @'Xenko.Particles.Initializers.ParticleInitializer'.

 The constructor for the initializer is important, as it sets the list of required fields we'll use.
 The initializer sets the particle's position and velocity, so we add those, and needs to generate some randomness, so we also add the random seed which we are going to use.
 All particles have `Life` and `RandomSeed` fields when they spawn.